04 Dec The most important factors in creating your hotel pricing strategy

 Know your guests and what they want to see.
 If you are a holiday resort, focusing on long stays, you should have plenty of time-based pricing offers (LOS = Length Of Stay).
 These guests, who are staying for a long time period, don’t really pay attention to the daily price, so it is enough if you display your price offer as a total price.

 However, if your main target is short staying guests (hotels near the airports, convention centers, motels), then you should work on your daily rates.
-Meaning that prices should be formed and displayed on a daily bases.
+Meaning that prices should be formed and displayed on a daily basis.

 Factors to consider when creating your hotel’s pricing strategy